Last Updated: 2020-10-28

 You no longer have to check for the shadow root, and you no longer have to call the render

-function previously imported from the lit-html package.
+function previously imported from the 'lit'

 Your element should render in the preview now; give it a click!